-Strolling through Wiltshire’s Countryside really shows you rural England at its best.
 Wiltshire is famous for prehistoric sites and white horses cut into the turf of chalk hillsides and it is also a haven for wildlife.
-Much of the county is designated as an Area of Outstanding Natural Beauty and is particularly suited to getting about on foot.
+Much of the county is designated as an Area of Outstanding Natural Beauty and is particularly suited to travelling on foot.

-There are a great variety of walks available in Wiltshire: something for everyone, from the long distance treks to afternoon strolls.
+There are a variety of walks available in Wiltshire from the long distance treks to afternoon strolls.
 You can find out more about some of the walks available and download walking routes on the Walking in Wiltshire page of the Visit Wiltshire website.

-For more information to help you understand how the public rights of way networks are managed and how you can get the best from our service, please visit our public rights of way section.
+For more information on how the public rights of way networks are managed and how you can get the best from our service, please visit our public rights of way section.
 You can also visit our Rights of Way - countryside access (Natural England website).

 The Wiltshire Cycleway (Regional Route 20) is a circular 160 mile (255 kms) route around Wiltshire taking in Salisbury, Amesbury, Marlborough, Malmesbury, Corsham, Bradford-on-Avon, Mere and Wilton.

-Kennet and Avon Towpath Cycle Routes - is an 84 mile mainly traffic free cycle route between Reading and Bath.
-Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton, is free and does not require a permit.
+Kennet and Avon Towpath Cycle Routes is an 84 mile, mainly traffic-free cycle route between Reading and Bath.
+Cycling is permitted along the entire length of the Kennet and Avon Canal towpath, except for a short section approximately 600 metres long near Woolhampton.

-The 1 South West adventure cycle map shows all the tracks cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.
+The 1 South West adventure cycle map shows tracks that cyclists can legally use in the North Wessex Downs Area of Outstanding Natural Beauty and grades each route for difficulty.

 National Cycle Networks - Wiltshire